 If you enjoy the vintage glamor of the art-deco style, then consider an Asscher diamond.
-Square shaped and angular, Asscher diamonds are designed for exceptional shine — in fact, they’ve been called the jewelry equivalent of a hallway lined with mirrors.
+Square-shaped and angular, Asscher diamonds are designed for exceptional shine — in fact, they’ve been called the jewelry equivalent of a hallway lined with mirrors.
+Your center stone can be something people see flash from far away with an Asscher diamond.
 And, thanks to newer cutting techniques, modern Asscher diamonds have 74 facets.
 That means increased brilliance, for an alternative engagement ring solution that’s sure to dazzle.

 Few shapes say ‘love’ and ‘romance’ quite as clearly as a heart.
 So why not include it in your engagement ring?
 Heart-shaped diamonds are basically pear diamonds that feature a rounded cleft — creating a unique heart shape.
 Heart diamonds are some of the most modern options, while also being rare enough that your ring will be more likely to stand out from the crowd.
-And, they look great as a solitaire stone, so don’t feel like you have to jazz them up with a bunch of other diamonds.
+And, they look great as a solitaire center stone stone, so don’t feel like you have to jazz them up with a bunch of other diamonds.
+Of course, we dare to dream about someone having a heart shaped diamond center stone with some heart shaped side stones as well!

 Make the Setting Your Own